gerasimenkoao/Prusa3StarWarsEdition/ReadME.txt

 Inner size between sides is 470mm.
 The shelf is asymmetrical - motors and rods shifted to the right at 5mm - mount it carefully!

-Alsou 4 bulding frame needed next parts:
+Also 4 bulding frame needed next parts:

 Threaded rod M10, 50cm (4x)
 Threaded rod M10, 44cm (2x)